dylanmeca/dylanmeca.github.io/_posts/2021-04-28-scienlib-documentation.md

 What happened here is that the distance was divided by time, what I would be doing is recreating the formula of speed equals distance over time.

-#### Get the divisor of a number
+#### Get the divider of a number

-There is a mathematical function inside the library that helps you to obtain the divisor of a number.
+There is a mathematical function inside the library that helps you to obtain the devider of a number.

 to use this mathematical function you must put the following code: